thradams/cake/README.md

 clang build.c -o build && ./build
 ```

-> Note: Cake currently compiles and runs on macOS.
-However, Clang's system headers are not yet parsed correctly on macOS, so you may need to provide a few declarations manually while testing.

 If you encounter an error such as:
 fatal error: X11/Xft/Xft.h: No such file or directory

 Ubuntu / Debian:  `sudo apt install libx11-dev libxft-dev`

 Fedora: `sudo dnf install libX11-devel libXft-devel`

 Arch Linux: `sudo pacman -S libx11 libxft`

 openSUSE:`sudo zypper install libX11-devel libXft-devel`

 These headers are used by the IDE.